Back to Tennessee

 Affidavit

-A written statement sworn under oath and signed by a notary public.
+A written statement sworn under oath and signed by the person making it.

 Limits and Unknowns

-• The bill does not apply to insurance policies and annuities.
+• The bill does not apply to insurance policies or annuities.

 • It is unclear how this will affect existing beneficiary designations before the law's enactment.